Ann-tech/Payment-Splitting-Service/README.md

 ### NOTE
 - SplitAmount for each entity is never approximated during calculation.
-- SplitAmount is specified as is on every SplitAmount field.
+- SplitAmount is specified "as is" on every SplitAmount field.